chillaxdev/Gravity-Ball/README.md

 ## Note

-There might be small glitches in the game.
-If you found one kindly report it in the issues section.
-One more thing, this ancient compiler doesn't allow us to allocate many heap memory.
-So I was forced to use OOP with normal class instances.
 I've still used Heap for points system.
 Hence there is a limit for storing points.

-## Contact

-In case if you want to personally contact me.
-Feel free to add me on facebook [@shivrps1999](https://www.facebook.com/shivrps1999)

 ![Screenshot](/Screenshot/Screenshot_17.png?raw=true)